Joey574/MachineLearningCpp/README.md

 * **Barnsley ferns**
 * **N-body simulation data**

-Datasets are currently stored in just a .cpp file that can be included into new projects pretty easily.
+Datasets are currently stored in static classes in a .cpp file (yeah I know, let me be).
+Easy enough to include.
 <br>

 ## Neural Networks
-There are many different iterations of neural networks in the solution, these are built as .lib files and stored in Dependencies\lib the following are the names of the aforementioned neural network projects.
+There are many different iterations of neural networks in the solution, these are built as .lib files and stored in *Dependencies\lib* the following are the names of the aforementioned neural network projects.
 * **NeuralNetwork**
 * **NeuralNetwork_2**
 * **SingleBlockNeuralNetwork**